EasyCorp/EasyAdminBundle/doc/dashboards.rst

 .. note::

-    The logout menu item will not work under certain authentication schemes like HTTP Basic because they do not have a default logout path configured due to the nature of how those auth schemes work.
-If you encounter an error like ``Unable to find the current firewall LogoutListener, please provide the provider key manually.``, you'll need to remove the linkToLogout or add a logout provider to your authentication scheme.
+    The logout menu item will not work under certain authentication schemes like HTTP Basic because they do not have a default logout path configured due to the nature of how those authentication schemes work.

+    If you encounter an error like *"Unable to find the current firewall LogoutListener, please provide the provider key manually."*, you'll need to remove the logout menu item or add a logout provider to your authentication scheme.

 Exit Impersonation Menu Item ............................